 KelTec Sub 2000 Background

-I owned the original KelTec Sub 2000, and it is a gun I still regret selling to this day.
+I owned the original KelTec Sub 2000 rifle, and it is a gun I still regret selling to this day.

 2012 was a crazy time in the gun world, and someone offered me a ridiculous sum of money for it.

-When the Gen 2 came to be, I know I needed to have one.
+When the Gen 2 came to be, I know I needed to add this one to my list of firearms.

 I’ve owned this gun for years, and it’s seen a ton of lead downrange.